CKVB/Beautifier/README.md

 # Beautifier

-## Install this package : pip install beautify
+## Install this package : pip install pybeautify

 ## Open the python console and type : import beautify